Conditions in reception facilities

 • Legal assistance – provided in the reception centres, in the NGOs’ premises and remotely;

 • Pre-integration activities, which were mostly aimed at children and young people (both education and leisure).
-Some activities were also addressed to adults, including Polish classes, employment counselling, psychological counselling and humanitarian assistance.[18]
+Some activities were also addressed to adults, including Polish classes, employment counselling and psychological counselling.[17]

 In all centres, there is a special room designed for religious practices.
 If asylum seekers want to participate in religious services outside of the centre, they have such a right, although in practice the remoteness from the closest place of worship can prevent them from participating in such services.